-Howling Husky Homestead is located on 45 acres outside of Homer, Alaska.
+Howling Husky Homestead is located outside of Homer, Alaska.
 Part of an original federal homestead, the land had never been worked so it was a field of tussocks without a flat place to pitch a tent the first night we camped out.
 There was no road, electricity, or water, and each step towards building our homestead has been a major lesson in the "not so simple life."
 The first building we built, of course, was the outhouse.

 It became a memorial outhouse to a dear friend of ours who brought some night glow stars for the ceiling and died suddenly of a brain aneurysm several years ago.
 Now friends bring a star ornament to hang in the outhouse when they come to visit and going to the outhouse has become a celestial experience!